Whatsapp Icon

 Physical Preparations

 Engaging in light exercise, such as walking or stretching, can improve your physical health before surgery.
 Always consult with your doctor before starting any new exercise regimen.
-Additionally, if you smoke, its crucial to quit as smoking can hinder your recovery process.
+Additionally, if you smoke, it is crucial to quit as smoking can hinder your recovery process.
 Your healthcare team can provide resources and support to help you stop smoking.

 Psychological Preparation and Support Systems